Physical receipts. DKIM-signed invoices. Verified spend. One proof layer. Zero identity.

 Each valid spend token routes sats to the submitting wallet.

-Increase digital receipt density.
+Increase verified receipt volume.

-Improve alias resolution.
+Improve store and category resolution.